microsoft/indexnow-wordpress-plugin/public/readme.txt

 * View list of recent URL submissions from the plugin.
 * Retry any failed submissions from the recent submissions list.
 * Download recent URL submissions for analysis.
-* Status on recent successful and failed submissions
+* Status on recent successful and failed submissions.
+* View IndexNow insights and more in Bing Webmaster tools.

 You can browse the code at the [GitHub repository](https://github.com/microsoft/indexnow-wordpress-plugin).